 The festivals are; Imbolc (February), Beltane or Beltene (May), Lughnasadh (August) and Samhain (October).

 The picture shows one of the lovely hawthorn trees around here, which bloom in May.
-Hawthorn is often associated with Beltane and was of great significance to the Celts, symbolising regeneration, love and protection.
-It's also known as the May Tree, which is when the lovely blossoms appear.
+Hawthorn is often associated with Beltane and was of great significance to the ancient Celts, symbolising regeneration, love and protection.
+It's also known as the May Tree, which is when the lovely blossoms usually appear.
 It was considered extremely unlucky to cut down a hawthorn tree or to bring the blossoms indoors.